• Skip to main content

 • Make it faster: substitute 4 heaping cups shredded rotisserie chicken.

-• Make it less spicy: omit the jalapeno and use 1 tbsp chili powder.
+• Make it less spicy: omit the jalapeno and use 1 tablespoon chili powder.

 • Use canned beans with their canning liquid – the starchy liquid adds both flavor and body to the broth.